Dida (footballer, born 1973): Media

 In 1996, after the Summer Olympics, Dida and Brazil coach Mário Zagallo filmed a Volkswagen Gol television commercial in which Zagallo implores "sai do Gol" ("out of the Gol", a pun on "out of the goal"), while Dida, who is seated inside the vehicle, has no dialogue.
 Italian jewelry manufacturer FIBO Steel featured Dida and Buffon in a 2005 advertising campaign for their "FA1RPLAY" metal jewelry collection, and he modeled several items in their online catalog.
 A longtime wearer of goalkeeping gloves from German sportswear manufacturer Reusch, Dida appeared on the cover of their summer 2006 catalog.
 He has otherwise featured in few endorsement opportunities in his career; he explained to Placar in 2001 that he was uninterested in commercializing his image.
 He does not participate in social media.

 Dida joined Milan teammates Paolo Maldini, Andriy Shevchenko, Gennaro Gattuso, Massimo Ambrosini, and Alessandro Costacurta in filming a brief appearance in the 2006 Italian comedy Eccezzziunale veramente: Capitolo secondo...me, in which the main character (Diego Abatantuono) selects the Milan side in a dream sequence and wants Dida to play in attack due to his being Brazilian, with Shevchenko in goal instead.
 In a scene from another Italian film released that year, Il caimano, the title character (played by Silvio Orlando) is asked by his son whether Dida or Buffon is the better goalkeeper.

 Outside football

-On 18 December 2013, Dida gained Italian citizenship.
-That same year, a gymnasium in his home municipality of Lagoa da Canoa was named in his honor, and in April 2014, he met with mayor Álvaro Melo to discuss youth participation in sports.
+Dida gained Italian citizenship on 18 December 2013.
+That same year, a gymnasium in his home municipality of Lagoa da Canoa was named in his honour, and in April 2014, he met with its mayor Álvaro Melo to discuss youth participation in sports.
 On 11 September 2015, Dida was named an honorary citizen of Alagoas.
 Former left back Serginho, who played with Dida at Milan from 2000 to 2008, currently serves as his agent and manager.

 In 2014, Dida and then-Internacional teammates Juan and Andrés D'Alessandro filmed public service announcements for the Pan American Health Organization, which stressed the importance of vaccinations in order to prevent the spread of disease.

+On 17 October 2018, Dida presented the Copa do Brasil at Arena Corinthians at the start of the second leg of the finals between Cruzeiro and Corinthians.
+He had won the trophy with both clubs in 1996 and 2000 respectively.